muhilhamfajar/auction-project/readme.md

     - Migrations for version control of database schema

 This application provides a comprehensive platform for antique item auctions, catering to both regular users and administrators with a range of features to enhance the bidding experience.

+## Nice to Have

+The following features are not currently implemented but would be valuable additions to the project:

+* [ ] Permissions feature in backend and frontend
+* [ ] Real-time notifications
+* [ ] Enhance component library with versatile, reusable elements to streamline development and ensure UI consistency
+* [ ] Automatically close auctions

+These features could significantly enhance the user experience and functionality of the application.
+Contributions in these areas are welcome!